SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The weird thing about round 3 is how we've always dealt with the threshold.
 We've wanted to make the bar seem high (both to encourage debating during round 3 and post round 3) while actually keeping it low.
 I don't believe that making the bar seem high really encouraged debating post round 3, because the feeling of, "I've made it into such a prestigious club with a high bar for entry, so I need to make it count," seems like a very short-term push to me.

-In 2023-2024, on the last night of round 3 before releasing results, we asked people with 5 or less debates dt
+In 2023-2024, on the last night of round 3 before releasing results, we asked people with 5 or less debates to dm us if they really wanted to be in the club.
+We added these people to the recruitment list because they expressed interest.
+In reality we ended up setting the bar as 2 debates, and only made it look like the bar was 5.
+(So in the end even people who did 2 debates and didn't DM us got in.)

 #### What wasn't implementable from the Round 3 model